Derbyshire Heritage Walks (Adrian Brown)

 |Walks Beginning/Ending In Miller's Dale Or Wyedale|

 By far the easiest way to access our walks starting at either Miller's Dale Station or Wyedale Car Park is to take the bus from Buxton Market Place or Railway Station.
-For an 11:30am start from Wyedale Car Park or a 12:00pm start from Miller's Dale Station, we recommend that you take the 10:58am High Peak Buses 65 bus from Buxton Market Place (or approximately 1 minute later from the Railway Station).
-This will call at Topley Pike, close to Wyedale Car Park, at 11:05am, and at Miller's Dale at 11:10am.
-For a 1:00pm start from Miller's Dale, take the 12:28pm departure from Buxton Market Place, arriving at Miller's Dale at 12:40pm.
+For an 11:30am start from Wyedale Car Park or a 12:00pm start from Miller's Dale Station, we recommend that you take the 11:06am Stagecoach Chesterfield number 65 bus from Buxton Market Place.
+This will call at Topley Pike, close to Wyedale Car Park, at 11:13am, and at Miller's Dale at 11:20am.
 From the stop at Topley Pike, it is then a short walk of a couple of minutes along the road to Wyedale Car Park, while Miller's Dale Station is a short walk up a reasonably steep hill from the bus stop.

-If travelling from Manchester for a walk beginning at 11:30am, then we recommend that you take the 8:49am train from Manchester Piccadilly, which arrives into Buxton at 9:53am.
-It is possible to take a later train at 9:49am but, as this does not arrive into Buxton until 10:48am, it leaves little leeway for any delays along the way if taking the 10:58am bus to Miller's Dale.
-If taking the 12:28pm bus to Miller's Dale, then we recommend that you take the 10:49am train from Manchester, arriving into Buxton at 11:48am.
+If travelling from Manchester for a walk beginning at 11:30am or 12:00pm, then we recommend that you take the 9:11am train from Manchester Piccadilly, which arrives into Buxton at 10:09am.
+It is possible to take a later train at 9:48am but, as this does not arrive into Buxton until 10:48am, it leaves little leeway for any delays along the way if taking the 11:06am bus to Miller's Dale.

 Both Wyedale Car park and Miller's Dale are very easy to access from Sheffield and Chesterfield, as they are both on the route of direct bus services to Buxton.
-From Sheffield, the 8:45am High Peak Buses 65 bus service (9:35am Sundays & Bank Holidays) calls at Miller's Dale at 9:55am, ideal for an 10:30am start from there, and at Topley Pike for Wyedale at about 10:00am.
-On Sundays and Bank Holidays, it departs from Sheffield at 9:35am, and arrives at Miller's Dale at 10:45am (Topley Pike at 10:50am), in good time for an 11:30am start.
-From Chesterfield, taking the 10:05 Hulleys of Baslow service to Baslow Nether End and changing there to the G & J Holmes 66 bus service (Monday to Saturday only) will get you to Miller's Dale at 11:01am, and at Topley Pike for Wyedale at about 11:06am, making it suitable for an 11:30pm start from either.
-For a 1:00pm start from Miller's Dale, we recommend that you take the above service all of the way into Buxton, and then use the 12:28pm High Peak Buses 65 service to get to Miller's Dale.
-This will give you just over an hour in Buxton, which is perfect for grabbing a bit of lunch before you start your walk.
+From Sheffield, the 9:35am Stagecoach Chesterfield number 65 bus service calls at Miller's Dale at 10:44am, and at Topley Pike for Wyedale at about 10:50am, which is ideal for an 11:30am start from there.
+From Chesterfield, taking the 10:05 Hulleys of Baslow number 170 service to Baslow Nether End and changing there to the number 66 bus service (Monday to Saturday only) will get you to Miller's Dale at 11:01am, and at Topley Pike for Wyedale at about 11:06am, making it suitable for an 11:30pm start from either.

-For walks finishing at Miller's Dale, you can then use the High Peak Buses 65 service or the G & J Holmes 66 service to return to Buxton.
-These call at Miller's Dale at 1:01pm, 1:40pm, 3:10pm, 5:15pm and 6:45pm.
+For walks finishing at Miller's Dale, you can then use the Stagecoach Chesterfield number 65 service to return to Buxton.
+These call at Miller's Dale at 2:44pm, 4:44pm and 6:44pm.
 Journey time into Buxton is approximately 15 minutes.
-For onwards travel from Buxton, you can then take the "Transpeak" southwards to Bakewell, Matlock, Belper and Derby (departs from Buxton Market Place at 28 minutes past the hour), or one of the regular trains from Buxton to Manchester.
+For onwards travel from Buxton, you can then take the "Transpeak" southwards to Bakewell, Matlock, Belper and Derby, or one of the regular trains from Buxton to Manchester.

 The Derbyshire Wayfarer day rover ticket is valid on all of the buses listed above.
 More information on the validity of the Derbyshire Wayfarer ticket can be found here.
 If travelling from Manchester, it is possible to use the Greater Manchester Wayfarer day rover ticket on all bus and train services to and from Buxton and Manchester, including the buses out to Miller's Dale and Wyedale.